America’s homeless ranks graying as more retire on streets

 Navigating sidewalks in wheelchairs and walkers, the aging homeless have medical ages greater than their years, with mobility, cognitive and chronic problems like diabetes.
 Many contracted COVID-19 or couldn’t work because of pandemic restrictions.

+A stroke started 67-year-old Army veteran Lovia Primous on his downward spiral, costing him his job and forcing him to sleep in his Honda Accord.
+He was referred to the transitional shelter after recovering from COVID-19.

+“Life has been hard,” said Primous, who grew up on in a once- segregated African American neighborhood of south Phoenix.
+“I’m just trying to stay positive.”

-Cardelia Corley, 65, ended up on the streets of Los Angeles County after the hours at her telemarketing job were cut.
+Cardelia Corley ended up on the streets of Los Angeles County after the hours at her telemarketing job were cut.

+Now 65, Corley said she was surprised to meet so many others who were also working, including a teacher and a nurse who lost her home following an illness.

 “I’d always worked, been successful, put my kid through college,” the single mother said.
 “And then all of a sudden things went downhill.”